qhr-simon/hello-world/README.md

 # hello-world
-hi the world
+hi the world/n
-you are so beautiful!
+you are so beautiful!\n
-How lucky a sunday for today!
+How lucky a sunday for today!/n